28th May, 2025

-It's no secret that breakfast is the most important meal of the day, it's a saying we've probably all heard before.
-But around 31% of adults regularly skip breakfast.
-What effect does breakfast skipping have on health and safety, and should breakfast be part of your health and safety strategy?
+It's no secret that breakfast is the most important meal of the day - it's a saying we've probably all heard before, but around 31% of adults regularly skip breakfast.
+What effect does breakfast skipping have on health and safety at work, and should breakfast be part of your health and safety strategy?

 The 2015 “BBC Good Food Nation” survey, which was administered among 5,046 adults aged 16+, showed that 31% of those surveyed skipped breakfast.

-But can skipping breakfast put you at greater risk of an accident at work?
-Yes!
-Because if you are working in a high-risk environment, or doing a safety-critical task, you need to be alert.
-Hunger is a distraction.
 If you're hungry, it's hard to stay focused.
-And hunger can quickly lead to low energy levels and fatigue.
-If that's not bad enough, you can lose your patience and become irritable.
-You get hangry (hunger angry).
+Food is your fuel.
+Hunger can quickly lead to low energy levels and fatigue.
+If that's not bad enough, you can lose patience and become irritable.
+You get "hangry" (hunger angry).

-And if some workers don't have time for breakfast before work, what if you provided breakfast at work?
-Well, it worked at the Olympics!
-They offered porridge and fixed the morning accident problem.*
+Well, what if you brought breakfast to the workplace?
+If some workers don't have time for breakfast before work, what if you provide breakfast at work?
+It worked for the Olympic builders!
+As part of the solution, workers were offered porridge and it helped fix the morning accident problem.*

 This is a winning health and safety strategy because it:

 And it wouldn't be a far reach to suggest that improved concentration wouldn't just have health and safety benefits.
-The project would also get more productive workers with higher energy levels in the morning.
+The project would also have more productive workers with higher energy levels in the morning.
+This could mean:

-With such a wide range of breakfast foods on offer, not all of them are healthy.
-And although there has been an increased awareness around the sugar content in breakfast cereals, and healthier alternatives, workers pushed for time in the morning are less likely to spend the time cooking up a bowl of porridge at home.
+With such a wide range of breakfast foods on offer, not all of the options available are healthy.
+Although there has been an increased awareness around the sugar content in breakfast cereals, and healthier alternatives, workers pushed for time in the morning are less likely to spend the time cooking up a bowl of porridge at home.
 If they find time for breakfast at all, they are more likely to go for something quick and easy, which doesn't always equal healthy.

 One of the latest statistics that is giving many healthcare professionals real cause for concern is that British children under 10 years of age are currently consuming more than 50% of the recommended daily allowance of sugar at breakfast (c.
 11 g) in the form of sugary cereals, drinks, and spreads.